appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 - Network access should be allowed from the Appcircle runner to the NTP server.

-- You will find a script named `configure_ntp.sh` in the `scripts` folder inside the `Appcircle-runner` directory.
+- You will find a script named `configure_ntp.sh` in the `scripts` folder inside the `appcircle-runner` directory.

-- Run the script and give the NTP server ip as argument like the example below:
+- Run the script and give the NTP server IP (or URL) as an argument, like the example below:

 ```bash
 ./scripts/configure_ntp.sh "10.10.1.50"
 ```

 :::caution
-You should change "10.10.1.50" to the NTP server of your organization in the example above.
+You should change "10.10.1.50" to the NTP server address of your organization in the example above.
 :::

-#### Trust The Root Certificate of Your Organization
+##### 2. Trust The Root Certificates of Your Organization

-If the resources you want to connect to, such as GitLab and Nexus, use a self-signed certificate, you should also trust the root certificate of your organization in your Appcircle runner VMs.
+If the resources you want to connect use a self-signed certificate, you should also trust the root certificate of your organization in your Appcircle runner VMs.
+These resources can be:

+- Git providers (GitLab, Bitbucket, Azure DevOps, etc.)
+- Self-hosted Appcircle server
+- Proxy server for network access

 Trusting your organization's root certificate on the OS is crucial.

-Because the runner will connect to the Appcircle server over HTTPS, the SSL certificate will be signed with your organization's root certificate.
+Because the runner will try to connect to these resources over HTTPS and the SSL certificate will be signed with your organization's root certificate.

 Furthermore, if the runner attempts to access external web sites, the requests will most likely be intercepted by the proxy and re-signed with a self-issued certificate that is also signed by the root certificate.

-You can use the helper script named `install_cert.sh` that comes with your runner package and configure the NTP settings.
+You can use the helper script named `install_cert.sh` that comes with your runner package to configure the certificates.

-- You will find a script named `install_cert.sh` in your scripts folder inside the `Appcircle-runner` directory.
+- You will find a script named `install_cert.sh` in the `scripts` folder inside the `appcircle-runner` directory.

 - Run the script like the example below: